WONG

-WONG (1150 AM) is a radio station licensed to serve Canton, Mississippi.
-The station is owned by Marion R. Williams.
-It airs an Urban AC and Gospel music format.
+WONG (1150 AM) was a radio station licensed to serve Canton, Mississippi.
+The station was owned by Marion R. Williams.
+It aired an urban AC and gospel music format.

-The station was assigned these call letters by the Federal Communications Commission on April 1, 1986.
+The station was assigned these call letters by the Federal Communications Commission (FCC) on April 1, 1986.
+It signed on in April 1989.

+In April 2026, Marion Williams returned the WONG license to the FCC; it was cancelled on April 8, 2026.